-The proposed legislation, known as "The Water in Line Act of 2025," aims to amend existing laws related to voting and the penalties for misdemeanor offenses associated with it.
-The act highlights the importance of allowing individuals to provide assistance, such as water or food, to voters waiting in line, particularly in light of previous legislation (Act 728 of 2021) that criminalized such actions under certain circumstances.
-The General Assembly asserts that the repeal of Act 728 would not impact the existing prohibition on electioneering within 100 feet of polling places.
+The proposed legislation, known as "The Water in Line Act of 2025," aims to amend existing laws regarding voting-related misdemeanor offenses in Arkansas.
+The act highlights the importance of allowing individuals to provide assistance, such as bringing water or food to voters waiting in line, without facing criminal penalties.
+It emphasizes that current laws, specifically Act 728 of 2021, inadvertently criminalize such supportive actions, particularly for volunteers and family members of voters.
+The act asserts that repealing Act 728 would not affect the existing prohibition on electioneering within 100 feet of polling places.

 Old version HB1040 V2 - 1-16-2025 04:13 PM: 7-1-103(a)